 Have you ever lost important screenshots on your Android phone?
 Don’t worry; just read on to get more information on how to recover deleted screenshots on Android phones and some useful tips to avoid losing screenshots from Android again.

-How to access Internal memory and use the recovery software
+Access your Internal memory and use the recovery software

-- Scan the connected device.
+- Select the option that says scan connected device.

 Important Tips to avoid any further screenshot losses